#12 PART.II.thought — Rajayoga and Introducing the 'Ending of Time'

 The Yogasūtra of Patañjali4 is the primary textual antecedent of rajayoga.
 It is based in the Vedic knowledge system.
 The Yogasūtra is instructions on dealing with thought and mind.
 The Yogasūtra is orientated to supporting and generating practice of yoga.
 It expresses control of ‘modifications’ of mind with thinking means that is then left behind in evolving consciousness.

-Freedom-of-choice is granted us and can be a liability, but it is the core of our approach to that goal.
-Rajayoga as a practical approach to attaining a higher personal condition facilitates being able to make choices in life to support the goal of life.
+Freedom-of-choice is granted us.
+It can be a liability, but it is the core of our approach with our aspiration.
+Rajayoga as a practical approach to attaining a higher personal condition facilitates being able to make choices in life to support the goal of life, eventually handling our freedom perfectly.
 The Yogasūtra passes no judgment of any choice one may make and does not moralize.
 The implication is of something better coming.
 It describes our consciousness, its aspiration and what that implies as a set of ‘facts’ that may be verified by any of us in practice.

-After describing many powers that can be attained for worldly ends whereby the modifications of mind are controlled for utilization rather than to transcend them, the Yogasūtra states that such power(s) are useless for meaningful attainments and ruinous to the seeker of the goal of life5 The potential and its release of technology and its material power are connected with the subtle powers that the Yogasūtra outlines.
-Increase of subtle ‘powers’ beyond sensible methods for manipulating matter endanger well being with all manner of disfigurement and diversions and do not aim to solve the problem of dwelling.
+After describing many powers that can be attained for worldly ends whereby the modifications of mind are controlled for utilization rather than to transcend them, the Yogasūtra expresses that such power(s) are useless for meaningful attainments and ruinous to the seeker of the goal of life.
+This potential and its release through technology and its material power are connected with these powers.
+Increase of subtle ‘powers’ beyond sensible methods for manipulating matter (which appears like magic) endanger well being with disfigurement and diversions and do not solve the problem of dwelling.
 Of course, we do not validate powers such as becoming invisible today.
-It is the concept of gaining power vs developing oneself and humane capacity that we still value directly.
+It is the concept of gaining power vs developing oneself and humane capacity that are still valued.